laravel/docs/validation.md

     php artisan make:request StoreBlogPost

 The generated class will be placed in the `app/Http/Requests` directory.
+If this directory does not exist, it will be created when you run the `make:request` command.
 Let's add a few validation rules to the `rules` method:

     /**
      * Get the validation rules that apply to the request.